iterorganization/IMAS-Data-Dictionary/docs/lifecycle.rst

 flexibility and low stability requirements.
 Well established, widely used parts of the DD should have high stability while still have the possibility to evolve, with a strict procedure and a high level of governance.
-Two different evolution procedures will regulate these two cases.
+Two different evolution procedures regulate these two cases.
 The application domain of each procedure is defined unambiguously as a function of a lifecycle_status property defined at the node level.